ramp-eu/JS2SF/Contributing.md

 ## Branches

 - `master` is the main branch containing good code that will end up in the next release.
 You should base your work on it.
 It won’t ever be rebased or force-pushed to.
 - `vx.y` branches exist to make patch releases on otherwise obsolete minor releases.
-Should only contain fixes cherry picked from `main`.
+Should only contain fixes cherry picked from `master`.
 Don’t base any work on them.
 - Other branches are probably topic branches and may be subject to rebasing.
 Don’t base any work on them unless you specifically know otherwise.

 ## Tags